-Start by visiting one of our 18 Waterside & Marina locations, to get a sense of waterside life.
+Start by visiting one of our 29 marinas to get a sense of waterside life.
 From central London to rural Lancashire, every marina has its own character, but common themes recur, threads that build a picture of waterside life: the presence of nature, the feeling of peace, the sense of community, and even the quiet satisfaction of carrying out tasks on your boat.

 Make a splash...

 Ready to commit?
 Buying a boat is your next step.
-Consider where you want to moor it – maybe it’s a part of the country that’s dear to your heart, or somewhere you can get to easily for spur of the moment weekends away, or perhaps it’s a boat to live on that’s a commute from your work.
-Check out the boats for sale that are already moored in the marina or widen your search and secure your mooring separately.
+Consider where you want to moor it – maybe it’s part of the country that’s dear to your heart, or somewhere you can get to easily for spur-of-the-moment weekends away, or perhaps it’s a boat to live on that’s a commute from your work.
+Check out the boat for sales that are already moored in the marina, or widen your search and secure your mooring separately.

 Think about the type of boat you want.
-Is it an inland cruiser, for exploring the waterways with a minimum of fuss?
+Is it an inland cruiser for exploring the waterways with a minimum of fuss?
 A narrowboat, wide beam or Dutch barge to experience a permanent boating lifestyle?
-Or perhaps a sea cruiser to moor near the coast for adventures on the sea.
+Or perhaps a sea cruiser to moor near the coast for seaside adventures.

-Have a look at our boats for sale.
+Have a look at our NEW boat sale website.
 With our dedicated brokerage service, you have a wide choice of boats and a wealth of advice and support from experienced brokers.

 Waterside life has many benefits you may not even have considered.
 At Aquavista, our boaters come from all walks of life and all age groups.
 And whilst they have joined the boating community for many different reasons and enjoy life aboard in different ways, the benefits they all reflect on from this way of life are universal.

-Here’s just of a few of the ways in which it improves your life:
+Here are just a few of the ways in which it improves your life:

 Boating slows you down.
 And that’s a good thing.
 In an increasingly frantic world, slowing down is good for our mental and physical well-being.
 Out on the waterways, you can live in the moment and become absorbed in simply navigating your boat.
 Relaxing at the marina, you can watch the world go by and feel the tension leave you.